 To use our API, every developer must clearly outline their use case and have it approved by Cohere through our application process.
 The application requires thoroughly understanding of our models and their limitations, which will be updated as the models improve.
 Beyond these Usage Guidelines, you should refer to the Generation and Representation model cards for detailed information about each model.

-By understanding the language models that power our API endpoints, being aware of their limitations, and documenting your development practices, you can do great things with the Cohere API.
+By understanding the language models that power our API endpoints, being aware of their limitations, and documenting your development practices, you can do great things with the Cohere Platform.

-We do not permit the usage of our API for any of the following purposes.
-These examples are illustrative but not exhaustive; Cohere reserves the right to terminate access for harms which are not listed at our sole discretion.
+The Cohere Platform may not be used for any of the following purposes.
+The description for each disallowed use case is illustrative but not exhaustive; Cohere reserves the right to terminate access for harms which are not listed at our sole discretion.

 - Violence and threats:

 - Violence/Incitement: Actions that threaten, encourage, or incite violence against anyone, directly or indirectly.